 Ranging from a simple and common underarm rash from shaving to a more severe fungal rash, underarms are highly-prone to being affected.
-In this ideal warm and dark environment, when not properly controlled, bacteria often thrives for an unwelcome period of time.
+In this ideal warm and dark environment, when not properly regulated, bacteria can often thrives for an unwelcome period of time.

-Problems with underarm skin irritation and rashes can vary from mild cases, through extremely cumbersome and all the way to downright scary occurrences.
+Problems with underarm skin irritation and rashes can vary from mild cases through extremely cumbersome occurrences.
 With a wide variety of factors affecting the underarm skin, knowing what you are looking at is the first step to dealing with the underlying problem.
-Some of causes can include heat, allergens, immune system disorders, various infections and different medications.
-Many of the instances are closely connected with body sweat and bacteria that forms in its presence.
+Some of causes can include heat and extra sweat, allergens, immune system disorders, various infections and side effects from different medications.
+Many of the instances relate to body sweat and bacteria that forms in its presence.
 Visit Sweat and Body Odor to learn more about this process.

 Paying close attention to your body and taking proper precautions is an important part of getting ahead of underarm irritation and rashes and minimizing their uninvited appearance.

 Allergic reaction to an ingredient that causes an immune system to respond and affect the skin.
 In this instance, a person may not be able to use a product due to its composition.
 Allergic contact dermatitis occurs when a certain ingredient in a product comes in contact with skin, triggering an allergic reaction.

 Common culprits may include ingredients in soaps, synthetic or natural fragrances and other cosmetic compounds.
 If you have an allergy to a specific ingredient, you should avoid products containing it.

 Inflammation of the skin that occurs when particular substance directly damages the outer layer of the skin or interrupts skin's pH level.